Severson-Group/eMach/docs/source/user_guide.rst

 MachineDesigner
 ~~~~~~~~~~~~~~~

 The ``MachineDesigner`` class is a concrete implementation of the ``Designer`` protocol from the ``mach_opt`` module.
-This class is responsible for converting free variables from and optimization into a ``MachineDesign`` object.
-The ``MachineDesign`` object has two attributes: a ``machine`` and  ``settings`` object.
-The ``machine`` attribute is an object that holds all the relevant information about the machine, including geometric dimensions, material properties, nameplate values, and winding specifications.
-The ``settings`` object describes the operating conditions (temperatures, currents/drive settings, operating speed/torques) as well as any other required information to evaluate the design.
+This class is responsible for converting free variables (likely from ``mach_opt``) into a ``MachineDesign`` object.
+The ``MachineDesign`` object has two attributes:

+- a ``machine`` object that holds all the relevant information about the machine, including geometric dimensions, material properties, nameplate values, and winding specifications.
+- a ``settings`` object that describes the operating conditions (temperatures, currents/drive settings, operating speed/torques) as well as any other required information to evaluate the design.

 .. figure:: ./images/getting_started/MachineDesignerProtocols.svg
    :alt: Trial1